4:30 PM CDT September 15, 2020

 Face Masks for Students and Staff

-Therefore, we do ask that Primary Students ages 3 and up to also wear a face masks.
-With lower student-teacher ratios, the Primary Students will be spread out throughout the class, but it is important to know that COVID-19 can be spread by people who do not have symptoms and do not know that they are infected.
-Wearing a mask acts as another form of protection from those situations and we feel that it is necessary to minimize any potential risks.
+With lower student-teacher ratios, the Primary and After-School Students will be spread out throughout their classes, but it is important to know that COVID-19 can be spread by people who do not have symptoms and do not know that they are infected.
+Wearing a mask acts as another form of protection to minimize situations of potential risks.

 Classroom Ratios, Group Sizes & Social Distancing